CypaxNET/VFD-Studio2/docs/Setup.md

 # Setup

 The settings window can be opened anytime via the *Config* button from the applications main window.
-It features the following opt
+It features the following options:

 ![Screenshot of the settings window showing the various configuration options.](settings_window.png)